The Far Ultraviolet Background: Background

-The consensus from all these studies is that much of the diffuse FUV emission is due to reflection of stellar FUV photons by diffuse (``cirrus") clouds and conveniently traced by IRAS $100\,\mu$m band or fluorescence of stellar FUV photons by molecular hydrogen.
+The overall consensus is that much of the diffuse FUV emission is due to reflection of stellar FUV photons by diffuse (``cirrus") clouds and conveniently traced by IRAS $100\,\mu$m band or fluorescence by molecular hydrogen.
 Together this emission is called as the Diffuse Galactic Light (DGL).
-However, some diffuse background emission is {\it not} correlated with cirrus clouds, a fraction of which can be reasonably attributed to collective emission from other galaxies -- the so-called Extragalactic Background Light (EBL).
-There remains some 120--180\,CU emission in the FUV band which cannot be clearly attributed to a single source.
-Here, CU (``continuum unit") stands for ${\rm photon\,cm^{-2}\,s^{-1}}\,\text{\AA}^{-1}\,{\rm sr^{-1}}$ with ``sr" as a short for steradian.
-In the literature, this residual component is called the ``isotropic [offset]" component.
-The purpose of this paper is to investigate possible origin(s) for this component.
+However, some diffuse background emission is {\it not} correlated with cirrus clouds, a fraction of which can be reasonably attributed to collective emission from other galaxies and the intergalactic medium -- the so-called Extragalactic Background Light (EBL).
+There remains some 120--180\,CU emission in the FUV band which cannot be attributed to either DGL or EBL and was given the name ``offset" component.\footnote{DGL is proportional to the column density of dust.
+However, this linear relation has an offset: radiation even when the dust column is very low -- hence the name ``offset".} Here, CU (``continuum unit") stands for ${\rm photon\,cm^{-2}\,s^{-1}}\,\text{\AA}^{-1}\,{\rm sr^{-1}}$ with ``sr" as a short for steradian.
+A related unit is ``line unit" (LU) which stands for ${\rm photon\,cm^{-2}\,s^{-1}\,sr^{-1}}$.
+We take the occasion to introduce ``Rayleigh" ($R$) which is a unit for surface brightness of line emission and routinely used in aeronomy.
+Numerically, one Rayleigh is $10^6/(4\pi)\,{\rm photon\,cm^{-2}\,s^{-1}\,sr^{-1}}$.

+Separately, the irreducible background for an UV--IR mission located at or about 1\,AU, is due to scattering of solar photons by zodiacal dust.
+However, the Sun is faint in the FUV.
+Ergo, the sky is dark in the FUV band.
+As a result, the FUV band is most attractive for low surface brightness imaging of galaxies \citep{O87}.
+Indeed, it is precisely this advantage of the FUV band that allowed \GALEX\ to discover very faint star-forming complexes well beyond the optical disk and with sensitivity better than that provided by ground-based H$\alpha$ imaging (e.g., \citealt{bls11}).